lblod/url-cache-preparator-service/README.md

 # url cache preparator service

-A microservice that periodically looks for in the database for urls that are ready to be cached and set their status as "ready-to-be-cached".
+A microservice that periodically looks in the database for uris that are ready to be cached.
+It then creates a downloadTask to notify which file addresses need to be cached.

 Environment variables:
 ```